chongducanh/PHPMVC/README.txt

 - Change the server name of your database in src/Core/DBConnect.php -> $serverName
 - Include Database at: 0.0.0.0:8081 (phpmyadmin)
 - The base url is : localhost:8080/index.php?url=Game
-- The database is in src/Public/game.sql
+- The database is in src/Public/Game.sql
+- Admin Login:
+        admin@gmail.com
+        pw
 - Run project with the command line: docker-compose up -d